JinnZ2/Emotions-as-Sensors/README.md

 E(t) = SENSE → PATTERN → RESPOND + U(t)

-This equation defines Emotion as a Bio-Intelligence Function.
+This equation defines Emotion as a Intelligence Function.
 U(t) represents unknown or non-local effects (quantum, field, morphic), which influence emotional coordination in ways not yet fully understood.

 ---